What is Radiation Therapy

 Reasons to choose CIH for your Radiation Therapy Treatment

-- We have a dedicated, highly-skilled and reliable Radiation Therapy team who is able to emphatise with our patients.
+- We have a dedicated, reliable and professional Radiation Therapy team who is able to support our patients.

-- This ensures that you will receive high-quality, safe and effective treatment at CIH.
+- This ensures that you will receive safe and effective treatment (of MD Anderson’s standards) at CIH.
 The environment we promise is one that is personalised, comfortable and private.

 Types Of Radiation Therapy